Car insurance is not one product.

 1. Personal Injury Protection (PIP)

-PIP is designed to cover 80% of all medical bills—for you and any passengers—as well as 60% of your lost wages following an accident (up to that $10,000 limit).
+PIP is designed to cover 80% of all medical bills for you and any passengers, as well as 60% of your lost wages following an accident, up to that $10,000 limit.

 2. Collision Insurance

+Collision coverage helps pay for damage to your vehicle caused by a collision with another vehicle or an object, such as a mailbox.
 Though collision is not required by law, your lender may require you to carry it until you have paid off your vehicle.

 Your policy would pay you, and then your insurance company would recover their expenses and return your deductible back to you through a process called subrogation.